 - Heat the oil in a Dutch oven over high heat and liberally brown the roast on all sides.
 Place the roast in a slow cooker.

-- Add the broth to the skillet and whisk to loosen up the browned bits.
+- Add the broth to the skillet, return to a boil, and whisk to loosen up the browned bits.
 Add the tomato paste, wine (if using), and salt and whisk to combine.

 - Add the carrots, celery, onion, garlic, and bay leaves into the slow cooker around and on top of the roast.
 Lay the strips of bacon alongside and on top of the roast.
 Pour the beef broth/tomato paste mixture over everything.